Smith & Wesson Governor | Big Gun, Bigger Personality

 Accuracy with the two .45 rounds are similar to what I see with other revolvers, and I’m sure the Governor can produce tighter groups than what I was able to achieve.
 Despite having a barrel length similar to most J-Frames, the sight radius comes in at a solid 5.5 inches due to the elongated cylinder, putting it on par with the Ruger Security 9.

 It was surprising to see how tight the pattern was at seven yards with the .410 loads I was using–though to be fair they are designed for defensive use.
-Aside from one fly-away pellet with the Hornady, spread stayed near six inches out to seven yards.
+Aside from one fly-away pellet with the Hornady, the spread stayed near six inches out to seven yards.
 Figuring an inch of spread per yard, you have some wiggle room if choosing a multi-pellet load for protection.
 The Federal Premium 000 buck produced the most consistent results, keeping all seven pellets within a head sized target at seven yards.

 Recoil is firm but not abusive. .410 is comparable to .45 Colt across all rounds, with .45ACP being the softer shooting of the three.
 With some practice, rapid follow-up shots shouldn’t be an issue.
-Changing the of grips to something larger with more padding would help during extended range sessions.
+Changing of the grips to something larger with more padding would help during extended range sessions.
 After a 100 round day at the range my hands were a bit shaky, but in no pain or discomfort.

 A Governor for the People